Master088/laravel-exam/README.md

 - Forgot password requests are rate-limited: 5 per minute per IP.
 - Use "npm run dev" during development to scaffold frontend assets.
 - Use "php artisan queue:work" to process queued jobs like email notifications.
+- Both Web and API endpoints are fully supported.